Edward Carpenter: Move to the North of England

 Carpenter was voluntarily released from the Anglican ministry and left the church in 1874 and moved to Leeds, becoming a lecturer as part of University Extension Movement, which was formed by academics who wished to widen access to education in deprived communities.
 He lectured in astronomy, the lives of ancient Greek women and music and had hoped to lecture to the working classes, but found his lectures were mostly attended by middle class people, many of whom showed little active interest in the subjects he taught.
 Disillusioned, he moved to Chesterfield, but finding that town dull, moved to nearby Sheffield a year later.
 Here he came into contact with manual workers, and he began to write poetry.
 His sexual preferences were for working men: "the grimy and oil-besmeared figure of a stoker" or "the thick-thighed hot coarse-fleshed young bricklayer with a strap around his waist".

 When his father Charles Carpenter died in 1882, Edward inherited the sum of £6,000.
 This enabled Carpenter to quit his lectureship to seek the simpler life, first on a small holding at Totley near Sheffield with Albert Ferneyhough, a scythe-maker, and his family in 1880; Albert and Edward became lovers and in 1883 moved to Millthorpe, Derbyshire together with Albert's family, where Carpenter built a large new house with outbuildings in 1883 constructed of local gritstone with a slate roof, in the style of the seventeenth century.
 There they had a small market garden and made and sold leather sandals, based on the design of sandals sent to him from India by Harold Cox on Carpenter's request.

-Carpenter popularised the phrase the "Simple Life" in his essay Simplification of Life in his England's Ideal (1887).
+Carpenter popularised the phrase the "Simple Life" in his essay Simplification of Life in his essay collection England's Ideal (1887).
 Sheffield architect Raymond Unwin was a frequent visitor to Millthorpe and the simple revival of vernacular English architecture at Millthorpe and Carpenter's 'simple life' there were powerful influences on Unwin's later Garden City architecture and ideals, suggesting as they did a coherent but radical new lifestyle.